tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/lucene-query-syntax-in-azure-search.md

 ##  <a name="bkmk_syntax"></a> Syntax fundamentals
  The following syntax fundamentals apply to all queries that use the Lucene syntax.

+### Operator evaluation in context

+Placement determines whether a symbol is interpreted as an operator or just another character in a string.

+For example, in Lucene full syntax, the tilde (~) is used for both fuzzy search and proximity search.
+When placed after a quoted phrase, ~ invokes proximity search.
+When placed at the end of a term, ~ invokes fuzzy search.

+Within a term, such as "business~analyst", the character is not evaluated as an operator.
+In this case, assuming the query is a term or phrase query, [full text search](https://docs.microsoft.com/azure/search/search-lucene-query-architecture) with [lexical analysis](https://docs.microsoft.com/azure/search/search-lucene-query-architecture#stage-2-lexical-analysis) strips out the ~ and breaks the term "business~analyst in two: business OR analyst.

+The example above is the tilde (~), but the same principle applies to every operator.

 ### Escaping special characters
  As with simple syntax, you should escape special characters, by prefixing them with backslash (\\) characters.
 Special characters that need to be escaped include the following: